scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

     * Random read is 16μs
     * Sequential read of 1MB is 156μs
 * Storing on another machine is reasonable
-    * Round trip within datacenter is 500μs
+    * Round trip within data center is 500μs

 ---